Abdirahman Ahmed Ali Tuur

 Abdirahman Ahmed Ali Tuur (Cabdiraxmaan Axmed Cali Tuur, عبد الرحمن أحمد علي الطور) (var.
-"Tur", "Tour", meaning "Hunchback") (November 6, 1931 - November 8, 2003) was a Somali politician who served as the first President of Somaliland from 1991 to 1993.
-Tuur also served as the Chairman of the Somali National Movement from 1990 to 1991.
+"Tur", "Tour", meaning "Hunchback") (November 6, 1931 - November 8, 2003) was a Somaliland politician who served as the first President of Somaliland from 1991 to 1993.
+Tuur previously served as the Chairman of the Somali National Movement from 1990 to 1991.

 Biography

-Tuur was born on November 6, 1931 in Burao, then a part of the British Somaliland protectorate.
-He hailed from the Muse Arreh sub clan of the Garhajis.
+Tuur was born on November 6, 1931, in Burao, then a part of the British Somaliland Protectorate.
+He hailed from the Muse Arreh sub clan of the Habar Yoonis.

-He was one of the top student that graduated from the first Intermediate School in British Somaliland Protectorate and was given a scholarship to Sudan in 1948 to study at the renowned Hantoob secondary School.
-In Hantoob, he met and befriended with some of the future Sudanese leaders like Jaafar Nimeiry, Sadiq Al-Mahdi and Hassan Al-Turabi.
-Abdirahman excelled both in sports (especially football and track) and in academic studies.
+He was one of the top students who graduated from the first Intermediate School in the British Somaliland Protectorate and was given a scholarship to Sudan in 1948 to study at the renowned Hantoob Secondary School.
+In Hantoob, he met and befriended some of the future Sudanese leaders like Jaafar Nimeiry, Sadiq Al-Mahdi and Hassan Al-Turabi.
+Abdirahman excelled both in sports (especially football and track) and academic studies.
 He later received an additional scholarship to study at the University of Exeter.

 After successfully completing his university in the UK, Abdirahman returned and started his career as an Administrative Officer in Borama in 1956 and was elevated to the position of District Commissioner (DC) 3 years later (1959).
 In 1961 he became Governor of the Eastern Region (Burao) and then in 1964 the Governor of Western Region (Hargeisa).
 In that same year he joined the Ministry of Foreign Affairs where he was appointed in the following diplomatic posts: